NURS 806 - Clinical Inquiry

 This course includes the application of qualitative data analysis to advanced clinical practice, including skill building in thematic analysis.
 Selected qualitative research designs are presented and the philosophical underpinnings and specific data collection and analysis methods associated with each design are identified, discussed, compared, contrasted and analyzed.
 Students identify a method of qualitative analysis to interpret focus group data.

 This course includes the application of quantitative data analysis to advanced clinical practice.
 Topics include descriptive and graphical statistical methods, confidence intervals, hypothesis testing, regression, ANOVA, statistical process control, failure modes and effects analysis, Six-Sigma concepts and methods, quality tools, process capability studies, Lean methodology and measurement system analysis.
 Use of a statistical software package is an integral part of the course.
-Prereq: graduate level statistics course.
+(Also listed as MATH 837).

 NURS 973 - Health Care Quality